askeksa/Oidos/README.md

 ### Filter

 A filter is applied to the partials before summing them.
-The *filterlow* and *filterhigh* parameters specify the low and high limits of this filter.
+The *filterlow* and *filterhigh* parameters specify the low and high limits of this filter, relative to the base frequency of the note.
 Frequencies outside these limits are discarded or attenuated.
 The *fslopelow* and *fslopehigh* parameters specify the sizes of the sloped regions at the filter limits, i.e. the frequencies which are (increasingly) attenuated before